-- 14.3.1 All parents must complete a SCC Declaration Form each term.
+- 14.3.1 All parents must complete a SCC Declaration Form each funded period.
 This is the Provider Agreement between yourself and the parent for the funding and contains all the required terms and conditions.
 It also discloses any other provider that the child is attending and reduces the risk of over-claims. - 14.3.2 For the first SCC Declaration Form you will need to see the child's birth certificate or passport to prove they have a date of birth which qualifies the child for a funded early education place and to show the child's legal identity.
-You must record that you have seen and checked this documentation on the SCC Declaration Form. - 14.3.3 You must ensure that parents fill in their address and postcode and that the name of the child is their full legal name (as stated on the birth certificate or valid passport).
-You should not complete any of the information requested on the front of the page except for the setting name and URN. - 14.3.4 You will need to securely store the forms for seven years in case auditors want to see them.
-All forms should be stored locally. - 14.3.5 You do not need to store photocopies of birth certificates or passports and you should not do so unless you can store them securely.
-Please record the child's details accurately any errors cause delays in the administration and payment process. - 14.3.6 You will need to give every parent a copy of the Privacy Notice.
-You must add details relating to your setting in the appropriate places.
-You can download the SCC Declaration Form and Privacy Notice from https://www.surreycc.gov.uk/schools-and-learning/childcare-professionals/providing-free-early-education.
+You must record that you have seen and checked this documentation on the SCC Declaration Form.
+You must also ensure that when creating a child's record in the Funded Early Education Portal that the date of birth is the same as detailed on the legal document.

+- 14.3.3 You must ensure that parents fill in their address and postcode and that the name of the child is their full legal name (as stated on the birth certificate or valid passport).
+You should not complete any of the information requested on the front of the page except for the setting name and URN. - 14.3.4 Declaration forms must be completed by the child's parent or legal guardian, in the period of claim and not prior to the funded period, for their child to claim funded early education.
+This must only be done once the child has attended their first funded session in the claim period. - 14.3.5 You will need to securely store the forms for seven years in case auditors want to see them.
+All forms should be stored locally. - 14.3.6 You do not need to store photocopies of birth certificates or passports and you should not do so unless you can store them securely.
+Please record the child's details accurately any errors cause delays in the administration and payment process. - 14.3.7 You will need to give every parent a copy of your Privacy Notice.